Blotz/blotz.github.io/content/recipes/rhubarb-crumble.md

 Be careful not to let the butter melt and only use fingertips.

 Roughly chop walnuts on a chopping board.
-If you dont have walnuts, you dont have to include them. you can also use hazelnuts if you prefer the taste of them.
+If you don't have walnuts, you don't have to include them. you can also use hazelnuts if you prefer the taste of them.

-Fold your sugars and walnuts together into your butter crum mix.
+Fold your sugars and walnuts together into your butter crumb mix.

 ### Baking

 Place the rhubarb in the baking dish. top it with your crumble and bake for 30-40 mins or until topping is golden brown.
+Serve with custard or ice cream.